aaronata/AuctionChecker/README.md

 You also will need to change the zip code on the `auctionchecker.py` file.
 Don’t touch the distance unless you know what your doing, the sites are picky as to what value is there.

+Provided is a bat file that runs python.
+I personally use this with the Microsoft Task Scheduler for scheduled run times.

 ## Using just the scraper
 You can also do your own thing with this.
 The website scraper is entirely located within `AuctionScraper.py` I put lots of comments in it while learning BeautifulSoup.
 It should be very easy to learn what its doing.